Centre-for-Information-Resilience/Burnscar/README.md

 ### 4. Inspect the results

-- Outputs are saved in the `output/` folder:
+- Outputs are saved in the configured directory:
   - `firms_output.csv`: all validated fire detections
   - `output_clustered.csv`: clustered detections by date and location
 - You can explore the `sqlmesh/db.db` database with: